 ‘Words.
 So powerful.
 They can crush a heart or heal it.
 They can shame a soul, or liberate it.
 They can shatter a dream, or liberate it.
 They can obstruct connect, or invite it.
 They can create defenses, or melt them.
 We have to use words wisely’ Jeff Brown

-After handing Mary over at the receiving facility I leant over to say good bye.
+After handing Mary over at the receiving facility I leaned over to say goodbye.
 ‘You kept your promise’, she told me; ‘You never left me and gave me hope.’
 It is in those moments we realize that emergency medicine has no boundaries; that no textbook teaches the right words and that often, our words are remembered by the patient above any medical treatment.
 Tonight I am glad our words gave Mary hope.